Wednesday evening May 28

 to you be glory and praise forever.

-From the deep waters of death
+From the darkness of death you have raised your Christ

-Blessed be God: Father, Son and Holy Spirit.
+Blessed be God: Father, Son, and Holy Spirit.

 Blessed be God forever.